The Nature of PE

 The Sainsbury's School Games Mark is a Government led awards scheme launched in 2012 to reward schools for their commitment to the development of competition across their school and into the community.
 Schools in England are able to assess themselves across bronze, silver and gold levels of the Mark.

 We were awarded the Silver Award for 2014/15.
-We are absolutely delighted to have been awarded the Gold Award for 2016/17.
+We are absolutely delighted to have been awarded the Gold Award for 2016/17 and 2017/18.
 This is recognition of our commitment, engagement and delivery of competitive school sport.
 It's a tough set of criteria to meet and only a small percentage of schools are awarded Gold.

 Up and coming matches/tournaments